Skip to main content

 • Security: Always use HTTPS for your webhook endpoint to ensure data privacy and integrity.

-• Asynchronous Processing: If a webhook triggers a long-running process in your system, consider using a processing queue for events and return a 202 Accepted response immediately.
-As a webhook sender we don't need to know if the event was processed successfully or not.
-The only important information for us is that the event has been delivered successfully.
+• Asynchronous Processing: If a webhook triggers a long-running process, consider using a processing queue for events and return a 202 Accepted response immediately.
+As a webhook sender, Mimeeq doesn't need to know whether the event was processed successfully — only that it was delivered.
 Processing the event synchronously can lead to timeouts and unnecessary retries.

 • Monitoring: Monitor the delivery status of your webhooks to ensure that you're receiving all the events.
 If you notice a high number of failed deliveries, investigate the cause and take corrective action.